siddhartha-komodo/slate/source/includes/_019-asset-chain-parameters.md

 Many blockchains will not be used on a regular basis, however.
 The developers also may not elect to have any block rewards that would act as an incentive for miners to maintain activity on the chain.

 It is not economically efficient to notarize every single block that occurs.
-Therefore Komodo's dPoW security system requires several blocks to be generated before a notarization occurs.
+Therefore Komodo's dPoW security system requires several blocks to be generated before a notarization takes place.
 Without activity or miners, the notarization process naturally will stall.

 This creates a situation which is easily remedied, but only if the developer is proactive to maintain activity on their chain.
-We advise asset-chain developers who do not expect frequent transaction volume to ensure activity anytime an end-user utilizes their chain, and for which notarization security is required.
-A simple solution is to always have a node that is watching for transactions on the asset chain.
-When a transaction occurs from an end-user, the node should be set up with a script to perform minimum-amount transactions until the end-user's transaction is notarized, and then the script can cease activity.
+We advise asset-chain developers who do not expect frequent transaction volume to ensure activity at crucial moments.
+If a transaction occurs on the blockchain from an end-user, for which notarization security is required, a simple solution can be to have a node running a script to watch for such transactions.
+When the transaction enters the mempool, the node can perform minimum-amount transactions until the end-user's transaction is notarized, and then the script can cease activity.

 The amount it costs the developer to perform these occasional minimum-amount transactions is far cheaper than what it would cost the developer to have the asset chain notarized every ten to twenty minutes on an inactive chain.

 ## ac_name

 <aside class="warning">
-  All asset chains are required to set `-ac_name`.
+  All asset chains are required to set ac_name.
 </aside>

 This is the ticker symbol for the coin you wish to create.
 We recommended it consist only of numbers and uppercase letters.